-All currently enrolled students will be notified via student email of the date and time they are to advance register and how to finalize their registration.
-Priority for advance registration will be determined by the extent to which students have completed their degree programs.
+All currently enrolled students will be notified via student email when registration opens.
 Registration may be completed online at WebAdvisor or by phone at 817-923-1921 extension 2000.
 Class schedules are available online through WebAdvisor and the main Souhwestern website.